Ulster Volunteers: During Partition

+In March 1920 Fred Crawford (best known for organising the 1914 Larne gun-running) began to reorganize the UVF.
+In a letter to Carson dated 14 May 1920 he appealed for official government recognition of the UVF: "We in Ulster will not be able to hold our men in hand much longer...we will have the Protestants...killing a lot of the well known Sinn Fein leaders and hanging half a dozen priests."
 As a response to IRA attacks within Ulster, the Ulster Unionist Council officially revived the UVF on 25 June 1920.
 Many Unionists felt that the RIC, being mostly Roman Catholic (though this was not the case with regards to Ulster) as a whole, would not adequately protect Protestant areas.
-In early July, the UUC appointed Lieutenant Colonel Wilfrid Spender as the UVF's Officer Commanding.
+In early July, the Ulster Unionist Council appointed Wilfrid Spender as the UVF's Officer Commanding.
+Spender traveled to London asking that both the army and RIC officially recognize the UVF and stated that the UVF would be co-operating in keeping order.
+Sir Hamar Greenwood passed that information onto the Army Commander in Chief in Ireland Nevil Macready.
+Spender commented: "After this there was an improvement in the situation and I was able to allow the UVF to resume their patrols with the military forces..."
 At the same time, announcements were printed in unionist newspapers calling on all former UVF members to report for duty.
 However, this call met with limited success; for example, each Belfast battalion drew little more than 100 men each and they were left mostly unarmed.
 The UVF's revival also met with little backing from unionists in Great Britain.